RahulSharma4329/Text_Utils/README.md

-## Just a sample webapp to conatain some textutils
+## Just a sample webapp to contain some textutils

 ## Available Scripts